S0methingSomething/BitBot/CONTRIBUTING.md

 ## Development Environment

 This project uses `uv` for virtual environment and package management, and a `Makefile` to simplify the development process.
 All dependencies are managed in `pyproject.toml`.
+Python 3.13 is the required version.

 To set up your development environment, simply run: